modernathena/malpedia/README.md

 # malpedia
-Includes samples of malware, reports on what they do, and yara rules to detect them.
+Includes samples of malware and yara rules to detect them.
+Caution: samples are of LIVE malware, not defanged.
+Treat with caution.